Education

 3 credits (CS)

-This course prepares students to recognize the complexities of literacy in the emergent stages of language development in children.
-Additionally, students will examine the processes of language and connect that to classroom practice with regard to decision making of and planning for children who are beginning the process of reading and recognizing print.
-An exploration of several reading and instructional theories (phonics, whole language, guided reading, basal readers, to name a few) will guide students in making informed decisions through a balanced approach in the teaching of literacy as nascent teachers.
-The Learning Standards, developed by the New York State Department of Education, will be applied.
-This course will have a field placement of minimally 15 hours during the semester.
-Prerequisites: ED 111, ED 131, ED 217
+This course will prepare students to recognize the complexities of literacy in the emergent stages of language development in children.
+Additionally, students will examine the processes of oral and written language and connect that to classroom practice with regard to instructional decision making and planning for children who are beginning the process of reading and recognizing print.
+An exploration of various reading and instructional theories (Phonics, Whole Language, Guided Reading, Basal Readers, Reading Recovery, and others) will guide students to making informed decisions through a balanced approach in the teaching of literacy.
+New York State learning standards will be incorporated into integrated thematic units.
+(Offered spring term) Prerequisites: ED 111, ED 111L, ED 131, ED 131L and ED 320L or taken concurrently with ED 320L.

 ED 325 Multicultural Literacy